ECampbellCS9/automating-aws-with-python/README.md

 # automating-aws-with-python
-Repo for Automating Cloud with Python
+Repo for Automating AWS with Python